With a new year just around the corner, many of us are reflecting on the past year.

 - 1 tbsp Pure Sesame Oil

-Preheat oven at 400F and line a sheet pan with parchment paper.
+Preheat oven to 400F and line a sheet pan with parchment paper.

-Sprinkle the Old Bay Seasoning over the veggies and drizzle with the olive oil.
+Place the vegetables on a baking sheet, then sprinkle with Old Bay seasoning and drizzle with the olive oil.

-Place in the oven and roast for 20 minutes or until veggies are tender and roasted.
+Roast the vegetables in the oven for 20 minutes or until tender.

-Add in the frozen cauliflower rice and season with seasoned salt and beef broth.
+Add the frozen riced cauliflower to the oiled skillet and season with seasoned salt and beef broth.

-Stir the cauliflower rice until all ingredients are well mixed and cook until tender. (about 3-5 minutes).
+Stir the cauliflower rice while cooking, until it is cooked through and tender.
+(About 3-5 minutes).

-Remove the roasted veggies from the oven and assemble the Low Carb Buddha Bowls with equal parts roasted veggies, chicken sausage, and cauliflower rice.
+Remove the roasted veggies and sausage from the oven and assemble the low carb Buddha bowls with equal parts roasted veggies, chicken sausage, and riced cauliflower.